Wrist Tendonitis

 Treatment typically includes ice, rest, and rehabilitation.

-Ice may reduce inflammation and pain, while rest aids in healing the tendon.
+Ice may reduce inflammation and pain, while resting aids in healing the tendon.

 Rehabilitation, such as physical therapy, typically follows this common treatment.